Oh no! I’ve been removed from a Gig I had planned to do or had already completed. Why did this happen?

 - Did the client send a message with an explanation?
 You would have received an email notification containing the text of the message, and you may find more details there.

 - It's possible that your removal had nothing to do with you, but to some change from the client.
-If that's the case, please know that if you never tapped "submit your work" on the Gig, then this removal will not have any impact on your Gigwalk Performance Score.
+If that's the case, please know that if you never tapped "submit your work" on the Gig, then this removal will not have any impact on your rating.

 If you messaged the Client but did not receive a response, please understand that sending a message to the Client is not enough to hold your gig open for you.
 The system will still remove you when your countdown timer expires.
 Some additional information on Gig timers:

 When you apply for a gig, you select one of three timeframe choices.
 A shorter timeframe does increase your chances of being selected.
 However, the timeframe you select when you apply determines the countdown timer that you will have on the gig.
-If you select 3 hours, then you only have 3 hours from the time you apply to the gig to drive to the location, complete the work, and click "submit your work".
-For example, if it's 8am and you won't be able to work the gig until 6pm, then you need to select a timeframe of at least 12 hours!
+If you select 3 hours, then you only have 3 hours from the time you are assigned to the gig to drive to the location, complete the work, and click "submit your work".
 Make sure the timeframe extends completely through all the time you will need to submit your work.